ecrane314/fin-fun/README.md

 ## Outputs in dash
   Top return contracts from a set of tickers and expirations.

+## 2025-06-16
+- Created config file, bootstrap script, and rewrote 4 functions for separation of concerns.

 ## 2025-06-11
 - New goal: determine highest annualiezd point in time return incl. dividends, premium, and appreciation.
 Calculate return if exercised and if market static.
 - Black Scholes as a test, but secondary as this often uses actual prices to solve for volatility and is circular in calculation.
 Finding dislocations likely requires tick data.